 | Phone support | Shared | Standard | Dedicated |

-At the higher tiers (HR Platinum $1,524/year or Diamond $2,724/year), GTM bundles a dedicated account manager, year-end filings, and workers' comp placement — features HomePay's Premium ($900/year) only partially covers (no workers' comp).
-At the entry tier, GTM EasyPay ($840 + year-end add-on) is roughly comparable to HomePay Basic ($708) — HomePay Premium adds tax ID applications and Care.com Premium membership that EasyPay doesn't.
+At the higher tiers (HR Platinum $1,524/year or Diamond $2,724/year), GTM bundles a dedicated account manager and workers' comp placement — features HomePay's Plus ($900/year) only partially covers (no workers' comp).
+At the entry tier, GTM EasyPay ($840/year) is roughly comparable to HomePay Essentials ($708) — HomePay Plus adds tax ID applications and Care.com Premium membership that EasyPay doesn't.

 If you want premium full-service with workers' comp, GTM HR Platinum is the strongest option.
 For a more affordable full-service alternative, Poppins offers filing at $588/year.
 If you're open to self-service, NannyKeeper saves you $600+/year.